 Marketers figure out how to speak to a target audience by constructing Buyer Personas — a general description of what characteristics define your target audience.
 Though Buyer Personas won’t describe absolutely everyone in a target market, they’re useful for narrowing down the tone, content, and tactics used in the marketing campaigns we employ to reach the majority of those ideal customers.

 We start building a Buyer Persona by asking basic questions about the demographics of a businesses’ target audience, like age, industry, geographical region, education and income level.
 If you could describe your customer, what types of clothing do they wear?
 What kind of car do they drive?
 A customer who goes to work in a fuel-efficient Prius and yoga attire will likely have different preferences, needs, and motivations than one who drives an extended cab pick-up truck and carries a Leatherman.
 Small details form a complete picture of your target and can help you understand how best to communicate with them.
 (Don’t forget, this should be based on actual customers you are attracting, not who you believe you should attract.
+For example, incorrect assumptions are often made about genders so make sure you educate yourself with articles such as this she-conomy.com which explains some common pitfalls and how to avoid them.
 Many marketing campaigns have fallen flat because advertisers missed the mark on who they appealed to.)

 How To Start Connecting